View Bernice Sorensen's Obituary on kenoshanews.com and share memories

 Bernice was preceded in death by her parents, a sister Florence (Melvin) Hanson, brothers Lyle and Wilmer Skov, her precious daughter Judy and son-in-law Loren Edelman and her grandson Tony Soulek.

-Her memory will be cherished by her daughters Janice (Ron) Soulek and Jackie Huber; her grandchildren Tammy (Mike) Clark, Kathy (Steve) Vince, Kevin (Linda) Edelman, Matthew (Hillary) Harbor, Molly (Chris) Hultman, Marty Schwader (DiAnna Bernal), Michael Schwader (Nena Hutch); her great grandchildren Taylor and Tiara Edelman, Anthony Munoz, Zachary Vince, Skylar Keefner, Seth Hultman, Spencer Hultman, Michael Gardner, Meghan Hultman, Henry and Mabel Harbor, Lincoln Schwader, Thomas and Cameron Bernal; and many nieces, nephews and other relatives and friends.
+Her memory will be cherished by her daughters Janice (Ron) Soulek and Jackie Huber; her grandchildren Tammy (Mike) Clark, Kathy (Steve) Vince, Kevin (Linda) Edelman, Matthew (Hillary) Harbor, Molly (Chris) Hultman, Marty Schwader (DiAnna Bernal), Michael Schwader (Nena Hutch); her great grandchildren Taylor and Tiara, Anthony, Zachary, Skylar, Seth, Spencer, Michael, Meghan, Henry and Mabel, Lincoln, Thomas and Cameron; and many nieces, nephews and other relatives and friends.

 Bernice will be missed by so many!